 The skulls and bones of 125 people lie within Las Calaveras cenote, and nobody knows why.
 The ancient Mayans believed this underworld linked us to the spirits, thus these water-filled caves became sites for rituals and sacrifices to appease the gods.
 The hardest part of reaching this site is squeezing through the three-foot-square opening leading in, then contending with possible claustrophobia within the overhead environment.

 Speaking of claustrophobia, check out these tight squeezes in underground caves.

 Where: Kona, Hawaii

 Why: The world's most bizarre animal light show

 They call it black-water diving.
 Off the Kona coast, tour operator Jack's Diving Locker brings guests to the edge of the abyss just as night falls.
 Tethered to the boat, divers drop into darkness to a depth of 50 feet.
 There, they're met by thousands of animals, each no bigger than a pinky nail and glowing from within, that rise from 5,000 feet below.

 Called bioluminescence, this phenomenon lights these tiny critters from within, creating what is easily the most surreal underwater experience that doesn't involve drugs.
 But if you feel like you're being watched, get out of the water.
 This is oceanic whitetip shark territory, and dusk is feeding time.

 Why: The mesmerizing appeal of lava and sulfur bubbles

 Danger factor: 5

-It's not the lava that will burn your skin here, but the sulfuric bubbles rising from the submerged Banua Wuhu volcano, 5m from the surface of the Celebes Sea.
+It's not the lava that will burn your skin here, but the sulfuric bubbles rising from the submerged Banua Wuhu volcano, about 16 feet under the surface of the Celebes Sea.
 Trap them and bring them to the surface, and the smell will burn your nose hair.
-But when the bubbles escape naturally from this 400m tall volcano, the odor simply burns off.
+But when the bubbles escape naturally from this 1,300-foot-tall volcano, the odor simply burns off.